duchangyu/client-timeliner-view.and.data.api/README.md

 ##Setup/Usage Instructions

-You can use the demo desktop sample to upload model to get the urn or take advantage of the "functions reserved for other workflows" in HomeController.cs

 * Get your consumer key and secret key at https://developer.autodesk.com/
 * Upload a model to viewing service to prepare a default URN for demo.